Three-Torsion Subgroups and Wild Conductors of Genus 3 Hyperelliptic Curves

-The second half of this paper will explain how the 3-torsion subgroup $J\left[ 3\right]$ can be used to determine the local conductor exponent of $C$ at 2.
-Recall that the conductor of a curve $C/ \mathbb{Q}$ is a representation theoretic constant, defined as a product $N = \prod_{p} p^{n_{p}}$ over the primes $p$ where $C$ has bad reduction.
-Thus the problem of computing the conductor of $C$ reduces to computing the local exponents $n_{p}$ for all primes of bad reduction $p$.
-When $C$ is an elliptic curve, the $n_{p}$ can be computed using Tate's algorithm (see \cite[Chapter 4]{Silverman2}).
+The second half of this paper explains how the 3-torsion subgroup $J\left[ 3\right]$ can be used to determine the local conductor exponent of $C$ at 2; this is a direct generalisation of \cite{DokDor}.
+The conductor of a curve $C/ \mathbb{Q}$ is a representation theoretic constant, defined as a product $N = \prod_{p} p^{n_{p}}$ over the primes $p$ where $C$ has bad reduction.
+When $C$ is an elliptic curve, the local exponents $n_{p}$ can be computed using Tate's algorithm (see \cite[Chapter 4]{Silverman2}).
 For hyperelliptic curves of arbitrary genus, there are formulae for $n_{p}$ for all $p \ne 2$, see \cite{Conductorexp}.
 For curves of genus $2$, Dokchitser and Doris \cite{DokDor} give an algorithm for $n_{2}$.
-In \cite{DokDor}, the authors take $C$ to be a non-singular projective curve of genus $2$, defined over a finite extension $K$ of $\mathbb{Q}_{2}$.
-Then, $n_{2}$ is the sum of the tame and wild parts,
+In particular, we note that $n_{2}$ is the sum of the tame and wild parts,